PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 1. Check which network interface belongs to the port that is connected to the Raspberry Pi 3 device.
 1. Configure the PC to use a link-local IPv4 address (169.254.x.y) for the interface.
-1. Determine the address assigned to the interface.<!--the same way I did for the Warp7?-->
+1. Determine the address assigned to the interface.

 For example, on an Ubuntu PC and a Raspberry Pi 3 device connected to an RTL8153 Gigabit Ethernet-to-USB adapter: